-Each year in America almost 30,000 people commit suicide, and 70% of those people tell someone or give warning signs before taking their own life.
+Each year in America almost 30,000 people complete suicide, and 70% of those people tell someone or give warning signs before taking their own life.
 Stop A Suicide Today! can teach you how to recognize the warning signs of suicide in family, friends, co-workers, and patients.

 Signs & How to HelpLearn More

 If you notice any suicidal signs in someone you care about, you are in a position to help - and act now.

 Learn the vital role that health care providers play in the recognition of suicidal individuals.

 Information to help you understand the complex range of factors that contribute to suicide.

 Tragically, suicide is a fatal response to a treatable illness, usually depression.

 Douglas Jacobs, MD, President & Medical Director, Screening for Mental Health and Associate Clinical Professor of Psychiatry, Harvard Medical School

 About This Site

 Stop A Suicide Today! was developed by Douglas G. Jacobs, MD as a nationwide campaign to empower individuals to help colleagues, friends and loved ones who may be depressed and/or suicidal.
 Stop a Suicide Today! is a program of Screening for Mental Health, Inc.